Politics

 Share

-Pastor Danladi Jeji, President of the Original Inhabitants Development Association of Abuja (OIDA), has hailed the Arewa Consultative Forum (ACF) for its bold stance against the prolonged marginalization of Capital Territory (FCT) natives and .
-In a heartfelt statement, Jeji praised the ACF for acknowledging the “statelessness” plaguing FCT inhabitants and amplifying calls for equity, , and unity within ‘s federation.
-This endorsement marks a pivotal moment in the decades-long struggle of FCT natives to secure equal rights, a rooted in their ceding of 8,000 square kilometers of ancestral land for Nigeria’s capital without adequate recognition or representation.
+Pastor Danladi Jeji, President of the Original Inhabitants Development Association of Abuja (OIDA), has hailed the Arewa Consultative Forum (ACF) for its bold stance against the prolonged political marginalization of Federal Capital Territory (FCT) natives and residents.
+In a heartfelt statement, Jeji praised the ACF for acknowledging the “statelessness” plaguing FCT inhabitants and amplifying calls for equity, justice, and unity within Nigeria’s federation.
+This endorsement marks a pivotal moment in the decades-long struggle of FCT natives to secure equal democratic rights, a fight rooted in their ceding of 8,000 square kilometers of ancestral land for Nigeria’s capital without adequate recognition or representation.

-Jeji described the ACF’s support as a beacon of , urging the forum to sustain its advocacy by tangible political reforms.
+Jeji described the ACF’s support as a beacon of hope, urging the forum to sustain its advocacy by championing tangible political reforms.
 Central to OIDA’s demands is the democratization of the FCT, including the right to elect a governor by 2027, mirroring the governance structure of Lagos State, Nigeria’s commercial hub since 1976.
-“FCT should be fully recognized as the political capital with equal democratic privileges,” Jeji asserted, emphasizing the need for a governance model that reflects the territory’s status as the seat of national . called on the National Assembly and the Independent National Electoral Commission (INEC) to facilitate this transition, proposing four senatorial seats—one for the and three for the broader territory—and eight House of Representatives seats to ensure robust representation.
+“FCT should be fully recognized as the political capital with equal democratic privileges,” Jeji asserted, emphasizing the need for a governance model that reflects the territory’s status as the seat of national power.
+He called on the National Assembly and the Independent National Electoral Commission (INEC) to facilitate this transition, proposing four senatorial seats—one for the city center and three for the broader territory—and eight House of Representatives seats to ensure robust representation.

 Share